sagemathinc/cocalc/notes/final_push.md

        in any case, the width of the filenames isn't long enough on mobile. x - the "save all" and "clear" buttons touch the "choose file..." box above. (and I NEVER use "save all")

-- [ ] (0:45?) responsive project screen PHONE -- new
+- [x] (0:45?)
+(0:40) responsive: project--> new
-     - get rid of a margin-left:3em;
+     (sort of) - get rid of a margin-left:3em;
-     - get rid of h1 title at top
-     - don't auto-focus on name (since we don't want a keyboard by default)
-     - "Drop file to upload (or click)" --> "Tap to select files to upload" (since drag and drop makes no sense on mobile.)
+     (no, because need to know path) - get rid of h1 title at top x - don't auto-focus on name (since we don't want a keyboard by default) x - "Drop file to upload (or click)" --> "Tap to select files to upload" (since drag and drop makes no sense on mobile.)